Botomate/public/README.md

 README

-This is the main GitHub repository for code released to the public.
+This is the main GitHub repository for code intended to be released to the public.

 - Craig @ Botomate

-Last updated: 2018-03-21
+Last updated: 2019-05-18